-Sign in to Novanet to see the full list of Novanet search results (some databases only show results when you're signed in).
+Sign in to Novanet to see the full list of Novanet search results.
 It is possible to search Novanet without signing in but search results may be different.

 To log into your Novanet account, click the My Account / Renew Books link on the main page of the Library website, or go to mta.novanet.ca and click on Sign In.